har-nick/BandKit/README.md

 For now, packages are available through Github.
 You can access common functions through the `BandKit` object.

-For detailed installation instructions and usage examples, see the [Wiki](https://github.com/har-nick/BandKit/wiki).
+For detailed installation instructions see the [Wiki](https://github.com/har-nick/BandKit/wiki).

+Usage samples will be uploaded in time, however the code documentation is pretty complete (in my opinion).

 ## Support & Contribution